Events Search and Views Navigation

 Explore a sensory playground centered around slime.
 Play with beautiful and seemingly endless vats full of slime, relax in an immersive tunnel, enter a glow-in-the-dark cove, and create at a 150-foot long DIY bar Wear clothes that can get messy.
 Every ticket comes with an 8-oz. custom slime and other surprises.

-Enter an exhibition of entirely new work by 90-year-old Japanese artist Yayoi Kusama—including paintings, sculptures, an immersive installation, and the debut of a new infinity room Show is first come, first entry.
-Bring entertainment for the expect long lines (1-3 hours) and go on weekday mornings if possible.
-No bathrooms at the gallery; use coffee shops on the block.
-Daily line updates will be shared on David Zwirner's instagram.
-If you don't make it, Kusama's work will be New York…
+Enter two-floor exhibition of entirely new work by 90-year-old Japanese artist Yayoi Kusama—including paintings, sculptures, an immersive installation, and the debut of a new infinity room.
+Lots of polka dots, eyeballs and reflective surfaces make it fun for all ages.
+You can just walk in to most of the show, but the Infinity Room is first come, first entry with crazy outdoor lines (1-4 hours) .
+Bring entertainment for the expect long lines and go on weekday mornings if possible.…

 An original production from the historic, cozy Swedish Cottage Marionette Theatre features a young girl who teaches a sweet, snow-hating yeti with a sparkly silver cat the value of snow and friendship.
 A fun musical with clever staging in a magical Central Park setting.
 Short and sweet and a good starter shows for toddlers (though my 9-year-old was also enchanted).
 Unassigned seating on benches in a small theater (grown-ups are encouraged to sit in the back).
 Stroller parking available in…